 Imran Khan was personally affected by cancer.
-Today, the cricket legend is also the founding chairman of the Imran Khan Cancer Appeal and the Shaukat Khanum Memorial Cancer Hospital.
+Today, the cricket legend and PM of Pakistan is also the founding chairman of the Imran Khan Cancer Appeal and the Shaukat Khanum Memorial Cancer Hospital.
 This is the story of how his loss changed the lives of thousands.

 Hailing from a family of proficient cricketers, and one Sufi Warrior Poet for an ancestor, Shaukat Khanum was a woman who was proud of her heritage.
 Hers was a pride she instilled in her five children, along with dignity and an iron resolve.
 In February 1985, Shaukat Khanum’s family lost her to cancer.
 She was 63 years old.
 Imran Khan was her only son.